A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: Outroduction

 We conclude with the observation that stabilizer codes have been useful in constructing models of holographic bulk reconstruction (see \cite{Kibe:2021gtw} for a recent review), and in this context fracton models (see \cite{Yan:2018nco} for an example) with non-invertible symmetries may give new insights into how gravity and spacetime can be reconstructed from degrees of freedom at the boundary.

 \acknowledgments{We thank Abhishek Chowdhury, Benoit Doucot, Debashis Ghoshal, Suresh Govindarajan, Prabha Mandayam, Giuseppe Policastro, P Ramadevi and Pratik Roy for many stimulating discussions, and Arindam Lala, Archana Maji and Pratik Roy for initial collaboration in the early stages of this project.
 TK ackowledges support from the PMRF scheme of the Government of India.
-AM acknowledges support from IFCPAR/CEFIPRA funded project no 6304-3.
-AM and TK have been partly supported by the Center of Excellence initiative of the Ministry of Education of India, and AM has also been supported by the new faculty seed grant of IIT Madras.}
+TK has also been partly supported by the Center of Excellence initiative of the Ministry of Education of India.
+AM acknowledges support from Fondecyt grant 1240955.}